Academy of Floral Art

 NDSF, FBFA, CERT ED, Dutch Master, AIFD (US Master), LCGI, City & Guilds MDPF (Level 5 – British Master), Institute of Professional Florists (IoPF) Academic Fellow and RHS Chelsea Gold medallist

 On starting out: “I started in floristry at 16 on a YTS scheme and just loved it from the start!
 I worked in a flower shop in Exmouth, studied for my floristry exams and ended up managing the shop, before moving to Bicton College as Head of Floristry.”

 Proudest floristry moment: “I’m currently the only English florist to hold a Dutch Masters, and have since been awarded the American Masters (AIFD), British Masters (Level 5) and – at this year’s RHS Chelsea Flower Show – an RHS Chelsea Gold medal.”

 Academy Highlight: “Teaching floristry is a real passion for me, and I really believe in the importance of teaching technique and design well.
-I’m on the BFA’s Education and Training Group and demonstrate to florists all over the world, but nothing is more satisfying than seeing our Academy students progress over the course of their time with us”.
+I’m on the BFA’s Education and Training Board and demonstrate to florists all over the world, but nothing is more satisfying than seeing our Academy students progress over the course of their time with us”.